-Halifax professional interpretation services
+Halifax professional interpreting services

-- A couple of hours’ interpretation at a meeting
+- A few hours at a meeting

 - An official interpreter to appear at a notary’s office, a government service or a wedding ceremony